Randa-Lakab/Pacman-Game/README.md

 You can experiment by implementing and comparing various search strategies:

-- Depth-First Search (DFS)
+- Depth-First Search (DFS).
-- Breadth-First Search (BFS)
+- Breadth-First Search (BFS).
-- Uniform Cost Search (UCS)
+- Uniform Cost Search (UCS).
-- A-Star Search (A\*)
+- A-Star Search (A\*).
-- Greedy Best-First Search
+- Greedy Best-First Search.
-- Bidirectional Search
+- Bidirectional Search.
-- Custom AI pathfinding logic
+- Custom AI pathfinding logic.

 ###  TODO:
 Code areas that need to be completed are marked like this: